 BENEFITS OF THE FRONT RACK REVERSE LUNGE

-Trains each leg individually, exposing and improving any potential imbalances that exist from side to side
+- This exercise trains each leg individually, exposing and improving any potential imbalances that exist from side to side.

-The front rack creates an entirely new challenge as the weight is pulling you forward, causing you to keep the core muscles engaged
+- The front rack position creates an entirely new challenge as the weight is pulling you forward, causing you to keep the core muscles engaged.

-Improves overall core stability and total body balance
+- It also improves overall core and hip stability and total body balance.

 MUSCLES WORKED DURING THE FRONT RACK REVERSE LUNGE